pedro-moreira-ibm/bob_workshop_portugal/watsonx-orchestrate-labs/ask-hr/assets/hands-on-lab-askHR.md

 # Congratulations 🎉 You’ve reached the end of the workshop!
-If you have any questions, please reach out to the instructors.

-## Conclusion

 This lab provided a hands-on, structured approach to building and testing AI agents in the human resources domain, using a realistic enterprise dataset.